srvrdhn/ChatBotEventNotify/README.md

 ## Installation for Development

-To configure EventNotify for development, clone this repository and install the requisite npm packages with ```npm install```
+To configure EventNotify for development, clone this repository and install the required npm packages with ```npm install```.

 You then need to create a ```credentials.json``` file in the ```eventnotify``` folder.
 See the ```eventnotify/sample-credentials.json``` file for a template.
 This file includes the login for your target Facebook account and the Wit.ai server token you can get from your Wit account.

 You need PostgreSQL installed locally to run the database in your development environment.
-If you are on UNIX, you can run the mac-install.sh shell script to install and configure PostgreSQL.
+If you are on UNIX, you can run the ```mac-install.sh``` shell script to install and configure PostgreSQL.
+You must now change the name in ```postgres/pgquery.js``` to your name in your Postgres settings.

 Now code away (start at ```eventnotify/launch.js```), pull requests are welcomed!
 If you have any questions or comments you can contact chatboteventnotify@gmail.com.